OpenDSA/OpenDSA/RST/en/PIFLA/FLIntro.rst

   How would you solve this?
   What do you need to keep track of?

-  One issue is balanced parentheses.
+  One sub-problem is balanced parentheses.
-  Can you just determine if there are the correct number of parenthesis, and that they are in the right order?
+  Can you just determine if there are the correct number of parenthesis, and that they are in a legal order?
   ``(()(()))`` is good, but ``())(`` is not good.
   For this, a stack will let you do the job.